Sbotga/info/en/COMMANDS.md

 ### Other Fun Commands
 - `/gacha [region] [reverse_odds]` - Simulate a 10 pull on the latest event gacha.
     - `[region]`: What region's gacha to use.
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
     - `[reverse_odds]`: Whether to reverse 2* and 4* odds.
         - Optional, defaults to False.
 - `/quiz` - Random PJSK quiz.
 NOT IMPLEMENTED